Srekel/the-debuginator/README.md

 Sure.
 This is my first public single-header C library.
 Any helpful comments appreciated.
 PRs are welcome.
 Though I'd hold off until it's in a more finished state.
 Feel free to fork it and convert it to a C++17 templatey thing if that's your thing.

 ## License
-Public Domain, Unlicense, WTFPL.
+In theory: Public Domain, Unlicense, WTFPL.
 Anything you or your lawyers want.
 I accept no responsibility.
-In practice, here's a good license I guess (taken from STB):
+In practice, here's a good license I guess (taken from STB's guide https://github.com/nothings/stb/blob/master/docs/stb_howto.txt ):

+   This software is dual-licensed to the public domain and under the following
-    All files in this directory are in the public domain.
-Where a public domain declaration is not recognized, you are granted a license to freely use, modify, and redistribute them in any way you choose.
+   license: you are granted a perpetual, irrevocable license to copy, modify, publish, and distribute this file as you see fit.

 Note that this does **NOT** include any folders that has LICENSE or README files that specifies their own license.
 They retain their own licenses.